-Verbal Abuse Is a Criminal Offense in California
+Verbal Abuse Can Be a Criminal Offense in California

 - An act of violence